CSE29Spring2025/tritongrader/README.md

 # tritongrader (CSE 29 Fork)

-A lightweight Python library for handling basic I/O-based grading for programming assignments in CSE 29, which are written in C and compiled in an x86 environment.
+A lightweight Python library for handling unit and integration testing for grading programming assignments in CSE 29, which are written in C and compiled in an x86 environment.

 ## Additions compared to upstream (WIP)

 - Secured environment for running student code
-  - No file access in `/autograder` outside `/autograder/submission`
+  - No file access in `/autograder`
-  - ~~No network access~~
   - Execution as a deprivileged `student` user rather than `root`
 - Student-friendly messages for problems
-  - Compiler errors
-  - Linker errors
   - Termination due to a signal
     - Interrupted (SIGINT)
     - Segmentation fault (SIGSEGV)